 Yes, you may be eligible for a rebate when installing solar panels on your rental property.
 The availability of these rebates however, will depend on your location.
 For more information on solar rebates across Australia, consult Canstar Blue’s solar panel rebate guide.

-Is it worth getting solar panels on my investment property?
+Should I put solar panels on my rental property?

 Installing solar panels on a rental property will depend on your individual circumstances.
 While there are great long-term benefits involved with solar power, this undertaking can be a large financial commitment that requires some homework.
 That’s why it’s important to do your research and gather quotes where possible before making a purchase decision.